 The University continues to encourage people to seek vaccination and to register with the state.
 We have posted answers to common questions about COVID vaccines on this website.
 If you have further general questions, please send them to firstname.lastname@example.org.

-Currently, the Pfizer vaccine is approved for individuals age 16 and over, and the Moderna and Johnson & Johnson vaccines are approved for individuals age 18 and over.
+Currently, the Pfizer vaccine is authorized by the FDA for individuals age 12 and over, and the Moderna and Johnson & Johnson vaccines are authorized by the FDA for individuals age 18 and over.